 Pollen is a fine, powdery substance consisting of microscopic grains discharged from trees, grass, and weeds.
 This is transported from plant to plant by the wind, birds, insects or other animals.
 This substance is one of the most common triggers of seasonal allergies or pollen allergy.

-There are a lot of ways to treat pollen allergy.
+There are a lot of ways for pollen allergy treatment.
 One quick way is to purchase over-the-counter and prescription medicines to help reduce its symptoms.
 Here are the best over the counter medicine for pollen allergies your allergist may prescribe one of these medications:

 If these drugs do not work, there are other solutions that might help prevent and treat your allergy symptoms.
 You can try undergoing immunotherapy.
 It is a long-term treatment that can help prevent or reduce the severity of allergic reactions.